19 Easy Ways to Lose Weight Like a Celebrity

-Here, along with the editors of Eat This, Not That!, I reveal exactly how to sculpt the best version of yourself by following simple—yet extremely effective—celeb-endorsed strategies.
+Here, I reveal exactly how to sculpt the best version of yourself by following simple—yet extremely effective—celeb-endorsed strategies.
 Commit to a handful of my go-to tips to start losing weight and getting a flat stomach—stat!

-(And for even more fat-zapping tricks check out these 30 Skinny Secrets from the World's Sexiest Women!)
+(And for even more fat-zapping tricks check out these skinny secrets from the world’s sexiest women!)

 Bring Sneakers to Work

-If you want to lose weight, the first step is, well, taking more steps.
+If you want to lose weight like a celebrity, the first step is, well, taking more steps.
 To burn more calories throughout the day, make your social engagements more active (group spin class, anyone?!) and ask your colleagues if they’d like to take your meetings “on the road.”
-Not only are walking meetings great exercise, studies suggest they lead to more creative thinking, too!
+Not only are walking meetings great exercise, but studies also suggest they lead to more creative thinking, too!

 Eat More Almonds

 Almonds make for a great on-the-go snack.
 Their combination of hunger-fighting protein and filling fiber will stave off hunger for hours!
-Plus, they're perfect to throw in your backpack or purse or car.
+Plus, they’re perfect to throw in your backpack or purse or car.
 For optimal weight loss results, eat your daily serving before you hit the gym.
-Almonds, rich in the amino acid L-arginine, can actually help you burn more fat and carbs during workouts, a study printed in The Journal of the International Society of Sports Nutrition found—that’s why Eat This, Not That! named them one of the 6 Best Nuts For Weight Loss.
+Almonds, rich in the amino acid L-arginine, can actually help you burn more fat and carbs during workouts, a study printed in The Journal of the International Society of Sports Nutrition found.

 If you think the promise of a fat-free dessert sounds too good to be true, you’re right.
 When manufacturers take the fat out of cookies and sweets, they typically load them up with sugar, which is one of the worst nutrients for total health and weight loss.
 Plus, when something is labeled as a healthier pick, people typically wind up eating even more, which is bad news for your waistline.
 If you want to indulge in a dessert, go for the real deal and cut yourself off after one sensible-sized serving.

-And speaking of fat, be sure to check out these 20 Best Full-Fat Foods for Weight Loss.
+And speaking of fat, be sure to check out these best full-fat foods.